 But it was revealed that the April 2, 1915 game at Old Trafford had been fixed.
 There you have it: Proof that Manchester United were cheating bastards 26 years before Alex Ferguson was even born.

-Man U were desperate to avoid relegation: Had they lost, they, rather than Chelsea, would have finished 19th.
+Man U were then desperate to avoid relegation: Had they lost, they, rather than Chelsea, would have finished 19th.
 Liverpool were willing to accept this loss: Man United was only 33 miles away, and, with transportation costs being what they were, the Scousers didn't want to lose a cheap roadtrip.